dennmart/mongoshort/README.md

 Finally, how do I get a shortened URL?
 ======================================

 First, make sure you have MongoDB running.
+If your database needs authentication, make sure to set the environment variables `mongodb_user` and `mongodb_pass`.
 Once MongoDB is properly running on a local development machine, you can start the application directly, which will launch the application running on Thin, Mongrel or WEBrick (depending on what you have installed):

     ruby mongoshort.rb